yanganyi/networkx-scikit-python-course/README.md

-# networkx scikit python course
+# NetworkX Scikit Python Course
- personal code bank
- this course is part of the prep for SIMC (Singapore International Mathematics and Computational Challenge) 2022
+ type: personal code bank (public) this course is part of the prep for SIMC 2022